 Bladder training exercises are not recommended.
 With this therapy, the child is asked to ingest large quantities of fluid and to hold the urine in the bladder without voiding until uncomfortable.
 A therapeutic approach that involves (a) teaching a child not to respond normally to the sensation of a full bladder and (b) prescribing a therapy that is inherently painful is fundamentally without merit.
 The results of studies that report on this therapy are either methodologically flawed or show no improvement.

 Enuresis is not a surgically treated condition.
+Treatment usually is not recommended for children younger than 6 or 7 years.
 However, ectopic ureter and obstructive sleep apnea (OSA) respond to specific surgical interventions.

 Referral to a pediatric otolaryngologist or a pediatric sleep specialist may be appropriate if OSA is suspected.

 Patients with primary enuresis (PE) are asked to keep a diary and should return for evaluation on a monthly basis to assess their progress.